WHEN YOU ARE TRAVELING IN A FOREIGN COUNTRY BE READY FOR THE UNEXPECTED. ACCIDENTS CAN MAKE FOR A GOOD STORY LATER ON.

 If we just get there I kept telling myself.
 Their were promises of creating an exit plan for every trip, learning more Spanish, certainly packing lighter and no more cheating on my diet; luggage was not the only thing that could be lightened up.

-Turned out this pilot did know his ¿donde? from his vas after all.
+Taxi or not, it turned out this pilot did know his ¿donde? from his vas.